Understanding SharePoint 2013 Workflow Backup

 Like SharePoint Server, Workflow Manager stores all of its content and configuration information in a SQL Server database.
 An important assumption is that the SQL Server layer of both SharePoint Server and Workflow Manager are highly available services.
 In other words, both the SharePoint databases and Workflow Manager databases must be kept in sync.
 From the SharePoint administrator's perspective, Workflow Manager is a separate service that is backed up and administered in its own realm.

 SharePoint backups should be coordinated with Workflow Manager backups.
 However, there are not any specific actions that must be performed in SharePoint Server in order to backup the SharePoint 2013 Workflow platform.
+For more information, see Back up workflows in SharePoint 2013 in Back up customizations in SharePoint 2013.
 To learn more about backup, restore, and disaster recovery for Workflow Manager, see Disaster Recovery and Scope Restore in Workflow Manager.